UltraEngine/Documentation/CPP/FileBrowser.md

 # Creating a File Browser

-This article demonstrates how to create a program that can browser a folder, display a list of files, and open files with the default program for that file type.
+This page describes how to create a program that can browser a folder, display a list of files, and open files with the default program for that file type.

 ## Program Interface